nortable/desktop_assistant/README.md

 ## Important notation
-- If the bot says:Sorry, I encountered an error: API Error: No choices in API response
+- If the bot says: Sorry, I encountered an error: API Error: No choices in API response
-- I have no choice either.
-OpenRouter wants you to pay................
+- I have no choice either, because most of the free model is still idiotic, you have to write the more meaningful prompt.

+## Free model you can change
+- deepseek/deepseek-chat-v3-0324:free
+- google/gemini-2.0-flash-exp:free
+- meta-llama/llama-4-maverick:free

 ## License
 MIT